Mexico - Country Commercial Guide

 Import Tariffs

-Last published date: 2022-09-23
+Last published date:

-There are no tariffs for products made in the United States that meet rules of origin requirements under the United States–Mexico–Canada Agreement (USMCA).
+There are no tariffs for products made in the United States that meet rules of origin requirements under the United States-Mexico-Canada Agreement (USMCA).
 However, there are several exceptions and caveats noted below that may affect overall pricing of U.S. exports.
 See our USMCA Day One website for a thorough explanation of USMCA certification of origin.
 The USMCA includes new rules of origin for autos, auto parts, chemicals, and steel-intensive products, thus affecting their tariff treatment.
-For a complete review of the USMCA, visit the Office of United States Trade Representative website.
+For a complete review of the USMCA, visit the Office of United States Trade Representative (USTR) website.
 Few U.S. exports are subject to antidumping duties that limit access to the Mexican market.
 A list of these products may be found at the U.S. International Trade Administration’s page on Mexico Anti-Dumping and Countervailing Duty Measures.

 All USMCA-compliant products “definitively” imported into Mexico are no longer assessed the customs processing fee (CPF).
-Products temporarily imported for processing and re-export may be subject to the CPF since the imports are not considered “definitive.”
+Products temporarily imported for processing and re-export may be subject to the CPF since the imports are not considered “definitive”.
 The import duty, if applicable, is calculated on the U.S. plant value (FOB price) of the product, plus the inland U.S. freight charges to the border and any other costs listed separately on the invoice and paid by the importer.
 These can include charges such as export packaging, inland freight cost, and insurance.

-A special tax on production and services (IEPS) is assessed on the importation of alcoholic beverages, cigarettes and cigars, soda pops, energy drinks, high calorie foods, junk foods, and fuels.
+A special tax on production and services (IEPS) is assessed on the importation of alcoholic beverages, cigarettes and cigars, soda beverages, energy drinks, high calorie foods, junk foods, and fuels.
 This tax may vary from 25 to 160 percent depending on the product.

-2022 Import Tax Exemptions, Temporary Program
+2023 Import Tax Exemptions, Temporary Program

 The GOM will apply no tariffs on the importation of basic goods and supplies to include corn oil, palay rice, tuna, pork, chicken, beef, onion, jalapeño pepper, beans, eggs, toilet soap, tomato, milk, lemon, apple, orange, box bread, potato, pasta for soup, sardine and carrot, corn flour, wheat flour, white corn, sorghum corn, and wheat.